6 Best Landmine Exercises for Full Body Strength

 With feet set slightly wider than hip-width apart and the war hammer handle held at your sternum, complete a full squat and stand back up.

-For Pushing Power
+For Pressing Power

 Landmine Push Press